-While talking to the head waiter, I got to know that Satyajit Ray used to turn up at Flurys chucking his favourite adda – The Coffee House at College Street – for the gooey bite of a pastry or cake.
-He is also rumoured to have maintained a credit account at Flurys during his college years at St. Xavier’s College.
+The head waiter informed me that Satyajit Ray used to turn up at Flurys chucking his favorite adda – The Coffee House at College Street – for a gooey bite.
+He is said to have maintained a credit account at Flurys during his college years at St. Xavier’s College.
 One of his colleagues from the same college was LN Mittal, the steel magnate, who was a regular visitor at Flurys during his college days.
-Many famous film stars from the Bollywood set used to visit Flurys at least once during their trip to Kolkata.
-Flurys was no less a favourite with Dilip Kumar and Raj Kapoor, with both of them frequenting it on their trips to the hallowed city of sweetmeats.
+Several famous Bollywood film stars from used to visit Flurys during their trips to Kolkata.
+Flurys was also a hit with with Dilip Kumar and Raj Kapoor.

-Over time, Flurys has played the role of a perfect cupid by being the most hangout-friendly jaunt of Xavier boys and Loreto girls, where many love stories blossomed or withered, many written and many erased.
-Till date, Flurys remains a safe haven for love-smitten couples.
+Over time, Flurys has played the role of a perfect cupid by being the most hangout-friendly jaunt for the boys of Xaviers and the girls of Loreto, where hundreds of love stories have blossomed.
+To this day, Flurys remains a haven for love-smitten couples.

-Scanning the menu, I remember ordering an Earl Grey tea along with chicken puff patties.
-Followed by, a cheese chicken sandwich and a few of their hotshot chocolate cakes and pastries.
-The cheese chicken sandwich was everything that I had expected!
-Creamy filling in the sandwich with loads of chicken shreds and the break was done perfectly, to my liking.
-I liked the lightly toasted breads, not too chewy – not to crunchy!
-Next, I found Red Velvet cake really delicious, though it was quite pricey.
+Scanning the menu, I ordered an Earl Grey tea along with chicken puff patties.
+This was followed by a cheese chicken sandwich and some hot chocolate cakes and pastries.
+The sandwich was everything that I had expected!
+Creamy filling in the sandwich with lots of chicken shreds.
+I liked the lightly toasted breads, not too chewy – not too crunchy!
+Next, I found Red Velvet cake delicious, though quite pricey.
 Some of the must-haves at this dainty place include English Breakfast, Chocolate Mousse, Tea & Coffee, Apple Pie, Cinnamon Roll, Chicken Patty, Swiss Sandwich, Coronation Chicken Filled Croissant, and Peach Melba.

-So, whenever you’re in Kolkata do head out to Flurys for a refreshing breakfast and some of those oven fresh baked goodies, and give your day a fresh start!!
-The sweet aroma of those freshly baked goodies, hot from the oven, is something that would keep calling you back to Flurys, the best bakery in Kolkata.
+So, when you’re in Kolkata do head out to Flurys for a refreshing breakfast and some of those oven fresh baked goodies, and give your day a fresh start!!
+The sweet aroma of those freshly baked goodies, hot from the oven, is something that would keep calling you back to Flurys.